Common pet rodent poisons

-This refers to anticoagulant rodenticides, e.g. warfarin, which prevent blood clotting.
-Not all rodenticides are anticoagulants.
-It’s important to check which has been ingested.
+This refers to anticoagulant rodenticides, e.g. warfarin, which prevents blood clotting.
+Not all rodenticides are anticoagulants, so it's important to check which your rodent has eaten.

-These products are used to control infestations of rats and mice, therefore as the target animals rodents are particularly susceptible to the toxic effects.
+Rodenticides are used to control infestations of rats and mice.
+As the target animals, they're therefore particularly susceptible to their toxic effects.

-Poisoning may cause life-threatening bleeding; effects may not appear for several days.
-Bleeding may be internal so isn’t always visible.
+Poisoning may cause life-threatening bleeding, and the effects may not appear for several days.
+Bleeding may be internal, so isn't always visible.
 Signs to watch for include loss of appetite, weakness and breathing difficulties.

 Rodents may become unsteady on their legs, have rapid breathing, tremors or convulsions.

-Ivy grows in woodlands and gardens and is a popular house/conservatory plant.
+Ivy grows in woodlands and gardens and is a popular house and conservatory plant.
 All parts can be irritant if eaten, and are potentially poisonous.
 The leaves and berries are particularly toxic.

 Signs of poisoning include weakness, collapse, tremors or twitching and a fast or slow heart rate.
 Severe poisoning can result in death.

-Rodents may show signs of twitching or convulsions, collapse, have a bluish discolouration of the skin and have irregular heart beats.
+Rodents with oleander poisoning may show signs of twitching or convulsions, collapse, have a bluish discolouration of the skin and have irregular heartbeats.